-A credit balance N3,37billion in Difference in General Ledger holds unreconciled balances resulting from a system glitch, discrepancies between various trial balance accounts, and their corresponding general ledger balances, along with other unsupported balances
+A debit balance N1.048billion in Difference in GL holds unreconciled balances resulting from a system glitch, discrepancies between various trial balance accounts, and their corresponding general ledger balances, along with other unsupported balances

 We conducted our audit in accordance with International Standards on Auditing.
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
-We are independent of the bank in accordance with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (Parts 1 and

-3) (IESBA Code) and other independence requirements applicable to performing audits of financial statements in Nigeria.
+We are independent of the Bank in accordance with the International Ethics Standards Board for Accountants Code of Ethics for Professional Accountants (Parts A and B) (IESBA Code) and other independence requirements applicable to performing audits of financial statements in Nigeria.
 We have fulfilled our other ethical responsibilities in accordance with the IESBA Code and in accordance with other ethical requirements applicable to performing audits in Nigeria.
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.